Types and Values¶

 A union type is a super-type of each of its members.

-Below the Nominal Type box we have A & B
+Below the Nominal Type box we have A & B, an

 intersection type.